ualib/agda-algebras/doc/TYPES2021/referee/report-summary.md

     e.g., in set theory, we consider sets and classes.
 As a consequence, constructing the product of all algebras in S K, as in §6.2, would be forbidden because of size issues (e.g., let K be the class of all algebras with empty signature).

+   (A discussion section has been added for this)

 4.  > ~~To the best of our knowledge, this constitutes~~
     > ~~the first machine-verified proof of Birkoff's celebrated 1935 result.~~